farcasterxyz/docs/docs/hubble/troubleshooting.md

 Check your firewall and NAT settings to ensure that ports 2282 (gossip) and 2283 (rpc, for sync) are accessible.

-You could also try bootstrapping the hub with a non-default peer by adding the follwing line to your `.env` file:
+You could also try bootstrapping the hub with a non-default peer by adding the following line to your `.env` file:

 ```dotenv
 BOOTSTRAP_NODE=/dns/hoyt.farcaster.xyz/tcp/2282